martinengelcke/martinengelcke.github.io/about.md

 title: About
 ---

-I am a research scientist at [Google DeepMind](https://deepmind.google).
+I am a Senior Research Scientist at [Google DeepMind](https://deepmind.google).
 My goal is to build intelligent agents and robots that can act in virtual and physical environments.

 Previously, I was a postdoctoral researcher and a PhD student with [Ingmar Posner](https://ori.ox.ac.uk/people/ingmar-posner/) at the [Oxford Robotics Institute](https://ori.ox.ac.uk).